Paggylyn/Paggylyn/README.md

 - My interests are: DnD, CR:K / CR:OB, Deltarune, Undertale (and the AUs too), FNaF, history, jesters, marine animals-- especially Orcas!
 (I like a buncha fandom stuff so if it has a huge fandom, I probably know it)

-- I like to write, draw, read, and sew.
+- I like to write, draw, read, sculpt, and sew.
+(ASK ME FOR BOOK RECOMMENDATIONS PLEAAAAAASE)